picotech/picosdk-ps2000a-matlab-instrument-driver/README.md

 # PicoScope 2000 Series (A API) - MATLAB Generic Instrument Driver

-This MATLAB® Generic Instrument Driver allows you to acquire data from the PicoScope® 2000 Series USB oscilloscopes and mixed signal oscilloscopes, and control signal generator functionality.
+This MATLAB® Generic Instrument Driver allows you to acquire data from the PicoScope<sup>®</sup> 2000 Series USB oscilloscopes and mixed signal oscilloscopes, and control signal generator functionality.
 The data could be processed in MATLAB using functions from Toolboxes such as [Signal Processing Toolbox](https://www.mathworks.com/products/signal.html).

 This Instrument Driver package includes the following: